renegade-sentinel/sheet-doc-hyperlink-automation/README.md

-# AddDocLinksFromSheet
+# Add-Doc-Internal-Links-From-Sheet

-AddDocLinksFromSheet is a Google Apps Script that adds hyperlinks to a Google Doc based on a Google Sheet acting as a database for all preferred internal links in SEO content.
+Add-Doc-Internal-Links-From-Sheet is a Google Apps Script that adds hyperlinks to a Google Doc based on a Google Sheet acting as a database for all preferred internal links in SEO content.
 The script scans the anchor text and hyperlink columns in the Google Sheet, and looks for the phrases in the anchor text column in the Google Doc column to hyperlink.
 The script also highlights the paragraph where the link was added, making it easy to spot check, and keeps a log of all internal links added in the "script log" sheet tab.

 ## Description